Hot yoga, as you may have guessed, is yoga that turns up the heat. But what type of yoga is hot yoga? And how hot does it get in a hot yoga class?

 Hot yoga has also been shown to improve heart health, but it’s likely the yoga itself, not the heat.
 One study found that Bikram yoga practiced at room temperature showed similar cardiovascular benefits to Bikram yoga practiced in a heated environment.

-And there’s some evidence that locally-applied moist heat — like the kind you’ll encounter in most hot yoga studios — can help increase the range of motion of muscles.
+And there’s some evidence showing that locally applied moist heat — like the kind you’ll encounter in most hot yoga studios — can help increase the range of motion of muscles.
 So, if you stick with your hot yoga practice, your flexibility may improve.

 “We know from scientific studies that heat will increase the elasticity of muscles and tendons, up to about 25 percent,” says Saunders.
 “The temperature and application of that heat might alter the level of elasticity, but there is definitely a reason why practitioners feel more flexible in a heated environment.”